-    This doesn’t last long: if you create something worth exchanging an email address for, use it to invite people to your list, then make it easy for people to invite others, growth will happen.
+The intimidation doesn’t last long.
+If you create something worth exchanging an email address for, use it to invite people to your list, then make it easy for people to invite others, growth will happen.

 If you don’t know how to make your emails look good, and don’t want to send out marketing that makes your business look unprofessional.

 The good news here is that with so many emails in our inboxes, oftentimes the best way to stand out is to keep your design simple.
 In a world of clutter, simplicity stands apart.
 And — lucky for us — simple emails are easier to design.

 If you believe people don’t want to hear from you, change that thinking, my friend.

 You offer something people need — and want.
 You’ve done your research and know there’s a market for what you offer.
 Your customers are looking for you — the thing you do and they way you do it.
 Never tell yourself they don’t want to hear from you!